 - Tip: Price optimization software can be used to optimize and fix list prices at the outset.
 Price management software, accompanied by price analytics software, is best suited for ongoing management of list prices.

-- Often sales reps have the power to reassign customers to more favorable price tiers, causing nearly all customers to get the lowest price.
-This, combined with stale list price reference values, causes customers to be mis-assigned and receive prices that don’t reflect their relationship with the company.
+- Often, sales reps have the power to reassign customers to more favorable price tiers.
+This causes nearly all customers to get the lowest price.
+Then when combined with stale list price reference values, customers can be mis-assigned and receive prices that don’t reflect their relationship with the company.

 - As costs change, matrix prices are often cumbersome and difficult to update.
 Even when this process is relatively efficient, if a small percentage of revenue is transacted on the matrix, companies may only recoup a small portion of a cost increase through price, as other price modes are harder to immediately affect.

 - Tip: If your business only requires a simple matrix structure with one or two differentiating factors, price management software is well suited.
-Price optimization software is strongly recommended to ensure customers and products are assigned and grouped correctly, the right level of granularity exists, and price elasticity is used as the basis to set prices.
+Price optimization software is strongly recommended to ensure customers and products are assigned and grouped correctly.
+Price optimization software also ensures the right level of granularity exists, and price elasticity is used as the basis to set prices.

 - B2B companies often see a proliferation of customer-specific price exceptions when matrix prices are not market-aligned.
 These often lead to margin leakage due to poor price initial setting, poor record creation/management, lack of an approval and ongoing review process, and a fundamental lack of strategy behind the process.

-- It’s not uncommon for hundreds of thousands to millions of these pricing records to exist in a business, creating an overwhelming administrative burden, and making it difficult to impossible to execute price changes as costs or other dynamics change.
+- It’s not uncommon for hundreds of thousands to millions of these pricing records to exist in a business.
+That many records creates an overwhelming administrative burden.
+It makes it nearly impossible to execute price changes as costs or other dynamics change.

 - Many price exceptions are set with no expiration date, at a net price level or a generic markup over cost and fall victim to the “set and forget” conundrum.